ray-project/ray/doc/source/train/key-concepts.rst

         Some trainers don't fit into the other two categories, such as:

-        - :class:`TransformersTrainer <ray.train.huggingface.transformers.TransformersTrainer>` for NLP
+        - :class:`TransformersTrainer <ray.train.transformers.TransformersTrainer>` for NLP
         - :class:`RLTrainer <ray.train.rl.RLTrainer>` for reinforcement learning
         - :class:`SklearnTrainer <ray.train.sklearn.sklearn_trainer.SklearnTrainer>` for (non-distributed) training of sklearn models.